 If you have a physical product, you should also analyze your manufacturing process.
 Are you building your product in the most efficient way?
-This information should help you improve the user experience and make your product better.
+This information should help you improve the user experience and improve your product.

 To truly understand how your product is performing, you'll have to look at the various markets where it's available.
 Could you expand your product to other markets?
 Are there other markets that could benefit from your product or service?

 Overall, gathering market intelligence should answer questions like:

-Where should we devote more resources?
+- Where should we devote more resources?

-What markets can we enter next?
+- What markets can we enter next?

-What are our customers purchasing patterns?
+- What are our customers purchasing patterns?

-What audiences should we market to?
+- What audiences should we market to?

 Now, you might be wondering, "How do I gather this information?"

-To conduct market intelligence, you'll use internal and external sources of data such as:
+To conduct market intelligence, you'll use internal and external sources of data, such as:

-Competitor tracking analytics
+- Competitor tracking analytics